The why of homeschool

 This question stems from a caricature of kids isolated and holed up in a house.
 Defining socialisation is an arbitrary exercise.
 The burden, however, still seems to fall upon the parents of the homeschooled to make their case.
 To that end, one study debunked the myth that homeschoolers are undersocialised.

 In 1992, Larry Shyers of the University of Florida defended a doctoral dissertation in which he challenged the notion that youngsters at home “lag” in social development.
-In his study, eight- to ten-year-old children were videotaped at play.
-Their behaviour was observed by trained counselors who did not know which children attended conventional schools and which were homeschooled.
-The study found no significant difference between the two groups of children in self-concept or assertiveness, which was measured by social development tests.
+In his study, eight– to ten–year–old children were videotaped at play.
+Their behaviour was observed by trained counsellors who did not know which children attended conventional schools and which were homeschooled.
+The study found no significant difference between the two groups of children in self–concept or assertiveness, which was measured by social development tests.
 But the videotapes showed that youngsters taught at home by their parents had fewer behaviour problems.

 Typically, home schoolers engage in a variety of activities outside the home — athletics (homeschool sports teams are plentiful), scouting programs, church, community service, or part–time employment.
 Richard G. Medlin of Stetson University notes that homeschoolers rely heavily on support groups as a means of maintaining contact with like–minded families.